Civil Engineering (CE)

 CE 3350.
 Design of Reinforced Concrete Infrastructure.

-This course covers the analysis and design of reinforced concrete infrastructure assets.
-Topics include columns, beams, one-way slabs, and footings.
-Students will learn how to read, interpret, and use specifications and design codes.
-The use of technology to monitor the behavior of a reinforced concrete infrastructure asset will be introduced.
-Prerequisite: CE 2340 and CE 2350 both with grades of "C" or better.
+This course covers the analysis and design of reinforced concrete infrastructure systems.
+Topics include the analysis and design of singly and doubly reinforced beams, one-way slabs, and columns.
+Emphasis is placed on structural behavior, analytical methods, fundamental design principles, and failure mechanisms.
+Students develop the ability to read, interpret, and apply relevant design codes and specifications.
+In addition, the course introduces modern technologies for monitoring structural behavior, supporting performance evaluation and condition assessment of reinforced concrete infrastructure in real-world applications.
+Prerequisite: CE 2340 and CE 2350 with grades of "C" or better.

 Grade Mode: Standard Letter

 This course is an introduction to the planning and design of transportation infrastructure assets.
 Social, economic, safety, and engineering issues impacting transportation are examined.
-Interactions between users, vehicles, and the infrastructure will be addressed.
-The expanding use of technology to enhance transportation systems will be examined.
+Interactions between users, vehicles, and the infrastructure are addressed.
+The expanding use of technology to enhance transportation systems are examined.
+Topics covered in this course include geometric design of roadways, traffic flow theory, queuing analysis, traffic data collection, traffic safety, intersection design, and traffic signal timing, and emerging technologies in transportation.
 Prerequisite: IE 3320 with a grade of "C" or better.

 Grade Mode: Standard Letter